yfphoon/IntroToNotebooks/README.md

-## Introduction to Notebooks for SPSS Professionals Lab
+## Introduction to Jupyter Notebooks Lab
 This repository contains data and analytic assets for the Lab.
-The iPython Notebook is designed to run on
+The Jupyter Notebook is designed to run on
 <a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a> and analyzes the churn.csv and customer.csv data sets.

 There are 2 notebooks to work through in this exercise.